Actively Recruiting

 - History of kidney or bladder stones

-- Known or suspected urinary tract cancer
+- Known or suspected urinary tract malignancy

 - Significant bladder outlet obstruction

-- Chronic pelvic pain from other causes
+- Chronic pelvic pain due to other causes

 AI-Screening